Compute

 Viewer

-Read-only permissions on Huawei Cloud clusters and all Kubernetes resource objects (including nodes, workloads, jobs, and services)
+Read-only permissions on Huawei Cloud clusters and all Kubernetes resource objects (such as nodes, workloads, jobs, and Services)

 UCS ReadOnlyAccess + CCE Administrator